Rishi Moolam: Plot

 SP Santhosh IPS has a past life.
 He hides that from his wife Gokila.
-Gokila loves her husband Santhosh and her son Ashok but at the same time she has a policy that she will forgive anything but not the lair.
+Gokila loves her husband Santhosh and her son Ashok but at the same time she has a policy that she will forgive anything but not the liar.

-At one point when she learns that her husband Santhosh was a petty thief, she confronts with him and leaves him and their son.
-She goes to her Justice father and lives at his home.
-She applies for the divorce in court but the judgement was given in favor of Santhosh.
+At one point, upon learning that her husband Santhosh was a petty thief, she confronts him and leaves him and their son.
+She moves into her father's home, who is a Justice and applies for divorce in court but the judgement is given in favor of Santhosh.

-Though Santhosh wins the case but still he is feeling guilty and resigns his SP job.
+Though Santhosh wins the case but he still feels guilty and resigns from his SP job.
 Also he talk to Gokila and tell her that he will give her the divorce and leaves her with his son.

 He finds a new job as a tea estate supervisor.
 He meets Thangam and request her to be the caretaker for his son.
 When he realises that the caretaker fall in love on him, Santhosh talked to her and get her married to a labor in his tea estate.

 Meanwhile Gokila realises her mistake through her childhood teacher and in search of her husband and her son.

 Time flies by and his son Ashok grows and become a champion in Tennis.
 Ashok has another name Amarnath and become a famous Tennis player.
 While hearing this Gokila and her father feels very happy.
 Kokila's father goes to meet Amarnath.
 Gokila too wishes to meet them.
 But the situations were not allowing her to meet him.

 In the end, while observing that Amarnath aka Ashok hates her mother, now Santhosh and his friends play a drama and finally the entire family reunited.